-Part C:
+Part d:

-- 9. Send a series of FLPs designed to put the DUT in the ACKNOWLEDGE DETECT State. - 10.
-Monitor the FLPs sent from the DUT after returning to the ABILITY DETECT state and determine whether the Acknowledge bit is set
+- 11. Send a series of FLPs designed to put the DUT in the ACKNOWLEDGE DETECT State. - 12.
+Monitor the FLPs sent from the DUT after returning to the ABILITY DETECT state and determine whether the Acknowledge bit is set.

-- a) The Acknowledge bit should be set after the reception of at least 4 complete and matching FLPs, regardless of the value of the Acknowledge bit.
-Record the number of FLPs required to put the DUT into the ACKNOWLEDGE DETECT state for use in later tests - b) The DUT should not enter the ACKNOWLEDGE DETECT state and thus the Acknowledge bit should never be set. - c) Upon returning to the ABILITY DETECT state, the DUT should reset to its default base page and send FLPs without the Acknowledge Bit set
+- a.
+The Acknowledge bit should be set after the reception of at least 4 complete and matching FLPs, regardless of the value of the Acknowledge bit.
+Record the number of FLPs required to put the DUT into the ACKNOWLEDGE DETECT state for use in later tests. - b.
+The DUT should not enter the ACKNOWLEDGE DETECT state and thus the Acknowledge bit should never be set. - c.
+The DUT should not enter the ACKNOWLEDGE DETECT state and thus the Acknowledge bit should never be set. - d.
+Upon returning to the ABILITY DETECT state, the DUT should reset to its default Base Page and send FLPs without the Acknowledge Bit set.